rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-concepts/import-export-images.rst

 * Create a Cloud Images import task

-An image must consist of a single file in the VHD format.
+An image must consist of a single file in the VHD format, and the image import limit is 160 GB.

-The image import limit was raised from 40 to 160 GB, so you can now move large images between datacenters.

 Export-import asymmetry
 '''''''''''''''''''''''
 Although you can export a virtual machine image that you own (subject to licensing restrictions), you might not be able to import that image back into the Rackspace public cloud.
-That’s because some of the Cloud Servers flavors have system disks that exceed 40 GB.
-40GB is the maximum size that you can import.
+Some of the Cloud Servers flavors have system disks that exceed 40 GB.
+160 GB is the maximum size that you can import.

 .. include:: /_common/seealso-concepts-cloud-images.txt